Asymptotic arbitrage in the Heston model: Introduction

 Among the plethora of models used and analysed both in practice and in theory, stochastic volatility models have proved to be very flexible and suitable for pricing and hedging.
-Due to its affine structure, the Heston model~\cite{Heston} has gained great popularity among practitioners for equity and FX derivatives modelling, see in particular~\cite{Gatheral, Fou} for a detailed account of this fame.
+Due to its affine structure, the Heston model~\cite{Heston} has gained great popularity among practitioners for equity and FX derivatives modelling (see~\cite{Fou,Gatheral} for a detailed account).
 Because of the correlation between the asset price and the underlying volatility, the market is incomplete, and the Heston model admits an infinity of equivalent martingale measures.
 Its affine structure allows us to study precisely the existence (or absence) of asymptotic arbitrage.
-Specifically, we shall endeavour to understand how the parameters of the model influence the nature---such as its speed and existence---of the asymptotic arbitrage.
+Specifically, we shall endeavour to understand how the parameters of the model influence the nature---such as its speed and existence---of this asymptotic arbitrage.
 Of particular interest will be the link between asymptotic arbitrage and the ergodicity of the underlying variance process.
-In ~\cite{Fol} the authors proved under suitable regularity conditions that price processes with a non-trivial market price of risk (see Definition~\ref{def:MarketPrice}) allow for asymptotic arbitrage (with linear speed).
+In~\cite{Fol} the authors proved under suitable regularity conditions that price processes with a non-trivial market price of risk (see Definition~\ref{def:MarketPrice}) allow for asymptotic arbitrage (with linear speed).
 Using the theory of large deviations, we shall show that $S$ may allow for such arbitrage even if it does not admit an average squared market price of risk.

 The organisation of this paper is as follows: all the notations and definitions are given in Section~\ref{sec:Notations}.
 Asymptotic arbitrage in the Heston model is studied in Section~\ref{sec:Main}; the main contribution of this paper is Theorem~\ref{thm:AsymptArb}, which identifies sufficient (and sometimes necessary) conditions on the set of equivalent martingale measures under which asymptotic arbitrage occur with linear speed.
-These conditions are different from those in Proposition~\ref{prop:limProbErgodicResult} in which we study how the ergodicity of the variance process plays an important role to prove the existence of asymptotic arbitrage with slower speed.
+These conditions are different from those in Proposition~\ref{Propslowerspeed} in which we study the role of the ergodicity of the variance process on the existence of asymptotic arbitrage with slower speed.